 Academic rank in the Department of Biochemistry and Molecular Biology does not reflect or imply participation or membership in the department, but affirms credentials and experience in these fields of study.
 Faculty interested in obtaining academic rank in BMB should contact the department for additional information on the guidelines.

-After reviewing these guidelines and assembling the required materials, the request is typically initiated by forwarding a cover letter, CV and required materials as email attachments to the chair of the BMB APC.
+After reviewing these guidelines and assembling the required materials, faculty typically initiate the request by forwarding a cover letter, CV and required materials as email attachments to the chair of the BMB APC.
 An initial letter of support from a Mayo sponsor may be appropriate in this initial step.
 The BMB APC will then review the request.
 If the request is granted, the BMB APC will forward the appropriate electronic documentation to the institutional Academic Appointments and Promotions Committee (AAPC) for review.

 The privilege of participating in graduate education (both formal teaching and supervision of graduate students) requires formal documentation of credentials and certification.
-Requests for Mayo Graduate School privileges initiate through the BMB Education Committee.
+Requests for Mayo Clinic Graduate School of Biomedical Sciences privileges initiate through the BMB Education Committee.
 Contact the department for more information.

 Joint departmental appointment